magento/pagebuilder-docs/docs/migration/migrate-content-custom-blocks.md

 ## Step 4: Add renderer to the RenderPool

 The `RenderPool` maps BlueFoot blocks to the renderers that migrate their content.
 You can find the existing renderers in `app/code/Magento/PageBuilderDataMigration/etc/di.xml`.

 The migration module uses the `RenderPool` in the `di.xml` file to find the renderer to run for a given block type.
 For example, if the migration module encounters a BlueFoot entity type of `row`, it searches for the name `row` in the `RenderPool`.
 If it finds the name, it runs the associated renderer to migrate the row content.

 The same logic applies to your _custom_ BlueFoot blocks.
 If the name of your custom block is `list`, you must add it to the `RenderPool` in your module's `di.xml` file.
 If you don't add it, the migration module will not migrate your the content from your `list` block.

-**Example: List renderer di.xml entry**

 ```xml
 <type name="Magento\PageBuilder\Setup\DataConverter\RendererPool">